Overview of Generic Drugs and Drug Naming

 When a drug is approved by the Food and Drug Administration (FDA—the U.S. government agency responsible for ensuring that drugs marketed in the United States are safe and effective), it is given a

-For example, phenytoin is the generic name and Dilantin is a brand name for the same drug.
+For example, phenytoin is the generic name and Dilantin is a brand name for the same drug, which is a commonly used antiseizure drug.

 The generic name is assigned, in the United States, by an official body—the United States Adopted Names (USAN) Council.